GitHub Copilot vs OpenAI Codex CLI

 |---|---|---|

 GitHub Copilot is accessible to beginners and non-developers looking to build with AI.
-OpenAI Codex CLI is accessible to beginners and non-developers looking to build with AI.
-The real test is how quickly you can go from idea to working app — setup time, documentation quality, and how intuitive the AI interaction feels all factor into the experience.
+OpenAI Codex CLI is aimed at experienced developers who are comfortable with code.
+The real test is how quickly you can go from idea to working app, setup time, documentation quality, and how intuitive the AI interaction feels all factor into the experience.

 Feature data verified monthly.
 Some entries use automated inference.
 Report inaccuracy